mobile app bar

 During a light practice session about five years ago, Cunningham was so frustrated by Embiid’s attitude that he walked out of the gym.
 Barkley shared the story on The Mike Missanelli Show, saying Cunningham believed right then and there that the Sixers would never win with Embiid as their leader.

-There’s still time for Embiid to prove the four-time NBA All-Star wrong.
-But given how his career has unfolded since that moment, Cunningham might just have had a point.
+There is still time for Embiid to prove the four-time NBA All-Star wrong.
+But given how his career has unfolded since then, Cunningham may have had a point.

-Embiid’s injuries have always been a major part of his story.
-Whether it’s his knees, back, or foot, there’s rarely been a postseason where Embiid wasn’t battling something.
+Embiid’s injuries have always been a major part of his career.
+Whether it’s his knees, back, or foot, there’s rarely been a postseason where Embiid wasn’t battling some niggle of the other.
 Many fans and former players have also criticized his inconsistent availability.

-According to Barkley, former head coach Brett Brown invited both him and Cunningham to the Sixers’ facility to reconnect with the team.
+According to Barkley, former head coach Brett Brown had invited both him and Cunningham to the Sixers’ facility to reconnect with the team.
 When they arrived at training camp, the squad was going through some light workout drills.
-Chuck noted that it must have been the first day of camp.
+Chuck said that it must have been the first day of camp.

-Cunningham told Chuck that if that’s how the team’s best player operates, they’re never going to win anything.
-The best player’s job is to set the tone for the rest of the roster, and Embiid’s lazy approach didn’t sit right with the franchise legend.
+The team’s best player’s job is to set the tone for the rest of the roster.
+And Embiid’s lazy approach didn’t sit right with the franchise legend.
 Barkley himself isn’t too fond of Embiid either and has called him out several times, including once earlier this season.

-Charles Barkley trashed Joel Embiid earlier this season
+Barkley trashed Embiid for skipping the season opener

 Then Embiid dropped a bombshell, claiming he’d never play back-to-back games in his career to avoid injuries.
 Although he later dismissed it as a joke, the damage was already done.